 For more information about COVID-19 safety precautions for air travel in Canada, visit CATSA’s website.

 Visit Air Canada’s CleanCare safety updates page for the latest requirements including temperature checks and touch-free procedures.

 Review the WestJet travel safety page for information about their face mask policy and other safety measures.

 Pacific Coastal Airlines

 Review Pacific Coastal’s safety measures page for information about steps being taken to ensure health and safety.

 Cascadia Air uses smaller twin-engine aircraft with seating currently spaced to a maximum of 6 passengers to provide additional social distancing between passengers while increasing the comfort of their travel experience.
-Please review their website for details.
+Please review their service policies for details.
 If you have specific questions, contact them at 1-888-607-0055 Ext 405.

 If you require additional information about COVID-19 safety precautions while at the airport or during travel, contact Penticton Airport or your airline.

 Airport Administration Hours of operation: Monday to Friday, 8 am to 4 pm